es-kumagai/OpenTerminal/README.md

 ## How to use

 Just launch `OpenTerminal.app`.
 When do so, a new `Terminal` window will be opened and move the current directory to the app's bundle path.
+But usually, use this app in the following two ways.

-### Launch from toolbar
+### A) Launch from toolbar

 We can also register this app to `Finder`'s toolbar, then launch it from there.
 In this way, we can open a new `Terminal` window with the finder's path as current directory immediately.